Leaders of Learning.

 'highly engaged and full of praise for their school which they consider to be “fun,” “safe” and a “happy place to be”.
 They said that everyone in the school was nice and they felt that they could go to anyone with their problems.
 They enjoyed the range of activities on offer including the sunshine club, golden mark, the daily mile and mindfulness.
 Pupils were proud of their achievement books and liked looking back at them to remember what they had accomplished.
 They reported that the school’s staged approach to behaviour was fair and that bullying never happened at school, although they were aware that it sometimes happened online when they were at home.
 They said that they knew how to keep safe online as the school had taught them how to deal with this through its SMART approach.
 All pupils said that they enjoyed learning; maths was often cited as their favourite subject because it was hard work and challenging which they liked.
 They could describe how they learned best including pre teaching sessions, learning partners, golden mark and revisiting work that they were not sure about.
 Pupils were very keen to share the learning included in their class curriculum books which record curriculum coverage other than in English and Maths.
 These showed wide coverage and a high level of pupil engagement. t.
 Pupils were very keen to share the learning included in their class curriculum books which record curriculum coverage other than in English and Maths.
 These showed wide coverage and a high level of pupil engagement.'

-In March, our Leaders of Learning met to formalise the design for our new mini bus.
+Our Leaders of Learning also met to formalise the design for our mini bus.
 They were set the challenge of providing three quotes that best described our school and below is the outcome of their discussions

 At Hobletts Manor Junior School: